Debit and credit cards can be useful tools for spending, but it's easy to overlook all of the information packed into

 Magnetic stripes occasionally wear down, especially if you’re a heavy card user.
 Strong magnets can also damage them.
-If your stripe stops working, merchants may need to punch in your card number by hand, which they may be reluctant to do for several reasons (it’s less-secure, so they may take more risk or need to pay more), but you can order replacement cards with a new stripe.
+If your stripe stops working, merchants may need to punch in your card number by hand, which they may be reluctant to do for several reasons (in addition to the inconvenience), but you can order replacement cards with a new stripe.

 3. Bank contact information: If you need to get in touch with your bank, use the contact information on the back of your card.
 This is not only convenient—it’s also an excellent way to prevent fraud.
 When you use the contact information on your card, you know that you’re really talking with somebody from your bank.
 This is especially important if you receive a call or email that might be from your bank, but might also be from a con artist.
 Instead of returning the call or email using the contact information they provide, call the number on the back of your card so there’s no doubt that you’re calling a legitimate number.

 It’s a good idea to keep your card issuer’s contact information stored separately from your card.
 If you lose your card, contact your bank as soon as possible.
 Write the number down in a safe place, or store it in your phone’s contact list.